xxh160/notebook/README.md

 ### 👏 Welcome

-* I'm building a personal blog!
-Please do look forward to!
+* I'm building a personal blog with React and Spring!
+* Please do look forward to!

 #### 😉 Who am i

-* A pathetic NJU software engineer student.
+* A pathetic NJU software engineering student.

 * Java & cpp & python.